AgoraIO-Extensions/Electron-SDK/README.md

 const rtcEngine = new AgoraRtcEngine();
 rtcEngine.initialize('<your agora app id>');
 ```
+To obtain Agora APP ID, you need to first create an account at Agora.io.
+Then, you can create a new project and obtain the APP ID.

 ### When using without electron-webpack
 When using directly within a web electron project with custom webpack configuration, you may see errors when compiling.
 It's because you have not properly configured loader for node addon.
 A convenient way to skip the compile process is to set `externals` property of your webpack config to `{"agora-electron-sdk": "commonjs2 agora-electron-sdk"}`